Skip to content

 6) Criminal convictions

 UEL has a responsibility to safeguard staff, students and the wider community.
-You are required to inform UEL of any relevant criminal conviction you have and provide further information relating to these as requested.
+You are required to inform UEL of any relevant criminal convictions you have and provide further information relating to these as requested.
 This includes any relevant criminal convictions received whilst studying at UEL.
 UEL will assess all information received in line with published policies and may remove you from a programme if the conviction makes you unsuitable for study in UEL's opinion.

 Failure to declare a relevant criminal conviction or provide further information about you may result in expulsion from UEL.